 Shin Splints: What causes them and how to fix them

 You don’t need to be a runner to be familiar with the pain and frustration of shin splints.
-All one needs to do is take up any activity where we’re repeatedly hitting our feet on hard surfaces – running, fields sports, hiking, and even walking can lead to shin splints.
+All one needs to do is take up any activity where we’re repeatedly hitting our feet on hard surfaces – running, field sports, hiking, and even walking can lead to shin splints.

 Shin splints (medial tibial stress syndrome) are a condition that results in pain and inflammation in the lower legs, specifically along the shinbone (tibia).
 Shin splints often happen as a result of overuse or repetitive stress on the lower leg muscles and bones.
 This can occur from activities like running, jumping, or dancing.
 If you have shin splints, you may feel pain along the inside or outside of your shinbone.
 The pain may be dull or sharp, and it may get worse with activity.

-Though shin splints are a common sports injury among newer runners / hikers, they can even sideline even the most dedicated runners.
 But what are they, exactly?
 And more importantly, how can you fix them and prevent them from happening in the future?
 Read on to find out.

 What are shin splints and what causes them?